TerraSAR-X: Scientific use of TerraSAR-X data

 The scientific use of the TerraSAR-X data will be coordinated through the TerraSAR-X Science Service System by the DLR.
 The new-quality data records, as provided by TerraSAR-X, will offer a vast amount of new research incentives, for instance in ecology, geology, hydrology and oceanography.
 The smallest movements of the Earth's surface (plate tectonics, volcanism, earthquake) are further scientific fields of application.

 Commercial use of TerraSAR-X data

-In order to ensure the commercial success of the mission, EADS Astrium founded its 100% subsidiary Infoterra in 2001; the company being responsible for establishing a commercial market for TerraSAR-X data as well as TerraSAR-X-based geo-information products and services.
+To ensure the commercial success of the mission, EADS Astrium founded its 100% subsidiary Infoterra in 2001; the company being responsible for establishing a commercial market for TerraSAR-X data as well as TerraSAR-X-based geo-information products and services.